SapiensAnatis/dragalia-api-docs/docs/source/info/undocumented.rst

      - Special vouchers? (dream, 5* unit)
    * - GuildChatPostReport
      -
-   * - GuildInviteInviteReplyAllDeny
-     - Replying to an invitation to join a guild
    * - GuildJoinReply
      - Replying to a request to join your guild
    * - GuildJoinReplyAllDeny